Creating a PostgreSQL cluster

 environment: Environment,PRESTABLEorPRODUCTION. -

-assign_public_ip: Allow access to the host from the internet,trueorfalse. -
+assign_public_ip: Internet access to the host,trueorfalse. -

 Even with deletion protection enabled, one can still connect to the cluster manually and delete the data.